infobloxopen/terraform-provider-bloxone/docs/resources/dns_acl.md

 ### Optional

 - `comment` (String) Optional.
 Comment for ACL.
 - `compartment_id` (String) The compartment associated with the object.
-If no compartment is associated with the object, the value defaults to empty.
+To unassign the compartment ID, set this field to an empty string.
+If no compartment is associated, the value is returned as empty.
 - `list` (Attributes List) Optional.
 Ordered list of access control elements.
 Elements are evaluated in order to determine access.
 If evaluation reaches the end of the list then access is denied. (see [below for nested schema](#nestedatt--list))
 - `tags` (Map of String) Tagging specifics.